Stringent Constraints on New Pseudoscalar & Vector Bosons from Precision Hyperfine Splitting Measurements

-Here, $j$ is the angular momentum quantum number of the electron.
-The functions $F,G$ are small and large radial components of the Dirac-Coulomb wavefunctions obtained in the nuclear potential corresponding to the Fermi proton distribution (cf.\ Refs.\ ~\cite{2006sham.book.....D,10.1119/1.1937653} and the Appendix).
+Here, $\kappa$ is the relativistic angular momentum quantum number of the electron.
+The functions $\psi_{n,\kappa,m}$ called Dirac-Coulomb wavefunctions are obtained in the nuclear potential corresponding to the Fermi proton distribution (see~\cite{2006sham.book.....D,10.1119/1.1937653} and the Appendix).
 Moreover, we defined the potential function

-From this, the pseudoscalar-induced hyperfine structure becomes readily calculable in the one-electron approximation.
-For lithium-like ions, however, the interactions between electrons become relevant due to the overlap of the core and valence $s$ electrons in the nuclear region.
-We treat this effect as discussed in Ref.\ \cite{PhysRevResearch.2.013364}, i.e., via the addition of screening terms to the nuclear potential and perturbation theory in $\alpha$.
-The former approach is known as treating the system within the \textit{extended Furry picture}~\cite{PhysRevResearch.2.013364, PhysRevA.63.032506, ORESHKINA2008675}.
-To this end, we take the effective potential for the electrons in the lithium-like system to be the Kohn-Sham (KS) potential~\cite{PhysRev.140.A1133, PhysRev.136.B864} from density functional theory~\cite{ORESHKINA2008675, PhysRevA.67.022512},

-where $V_{\rm C}$ denotes the Coulomb potential induced by the extended nucleus, $\alpha$ is the fine-structure constant and $V_{\rm KS}(r)$ is the KS potential which is explicitly given in the Appendix.
-The KS potential is solely determined by the electron probability density around the nucleus.
-We obtain this density self-consistently via the wavefunctions from the Dirac-Hartree-Fock (DHF) procedure outlined in Ref.~\cite{Johnson}.
-The hyperfine structure calculations are then carried out using radial wavefunctions that were obtained numerically by solving the Dirac equation with this modified potential term.
-Up to first order in $\alpha$, we consider the one-photon exchange contribution to the hyperfine splitting in the lithium-like system perturbatively.
+From this, the new physics induced hyperfine structure becomes readily calculable in one electron systems.
+For lithium-like ions, however, interelectronic interactions become relevant due to the overlap of the core and valence $s$ electrons in the nuclear region.
+We treat this effect as discussed in ~\cite{PhysRevResearch.2.013364}, i.e., via the addition of screening terms to the nuclear potential and perturbation theory in $\alpha$.
+The former is known as treating the system within the \textit{extended Furry picture}~\cite{PhysRevResearch.2.013364, PhysRevA.63.032506, ORESHKINA2008675}.
+To this end, we take the effective potential for the electrons in the lithium-like system to be the Kohn-Sham (KS) potential~\cite{PhysRev.140.A1133, PhysRev.136.B864} from density functional theory~\cite{ORESHKINA2008675, PhysRevA.67.022512}, as explicitly given in the Appendix.
+The KS potential is determined by the electron probability density around the nucleus, which we obtain self-consistently from Dirac-Hartree-Fock (DHF) wavefunctions~\cite{Johnson}.
+The hyperfine structure calculations are then carried out using radial wavefunctions that were obtained by solving the Dirac equation with this modified potential term.
+Up to first order in $\alpha$, we consider the one photon exchange contribution to the HFS in the lithium-like system perturbatively.
 Schematically, this contribution is given by the following diagram: